Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Background

 \subsection{Problem Statement}

 We consider an untrusted server collecting data from a distributed group of users while preserving their privacy.
-Formally, there are $n$ users, and each user holds a value $x$ from a discrete domain $\calX = \{1, 2, \ldots, k\}$.
-The task is \textbf{frequency estimation}, \ie, the server aims to learn the frequencies of each value across all users, denoted as $\bff = \{f_i\}_{i \in [k]}$.
-More precisely:
+Formally, there are $n$ users, with each user holding a value $x$ from a discrete domain $\calX = \{1, \ldots, k\}$.
+The task is \textbf{frequency estimation}, in which the server aims to learn the frequencies of each value across all users, denoted as $\bff = \{f_i\}_{i \in [k]}$.

 \begin{itemize} \item \textbf{Users' goal.} Each user wants to protect their privacy.
 To achieve this, users apply an obfuscation mechanism $\calM$ that perturbs their value $x$ before sending it to the server.